dmsardhty/Data_Science_Portfolio/README.md

 * Analyzed the minimum order amount of selected McDonald's menu based on its nutritional value by approaching the one day nutritional requirements.
 * Using KNN to classify the menu recommendation into 5 classes, while choosing the best value for K using the elbow method.

-_Tools      : scikit-learn,Numpy, Pandas, Matplotlib, Seaborn_
+_Tools: scikit-learn, Numpy, Pandas, Matplotlib, Seaborn_
-_Method     : Exploratory Data Analysis and K-Nearest-Neighboor_
+_Method: Exploratory Data Analysis and K-Nearest-Neighboor_